-Another peculiarity of this city is its famous cave heritage.
+The other feature of this city is its famous cave heritage.

-Aux Anciens Shops: Museum of twenty small shops of yesteryear, faithfully reconstructed.
+Aux Anciens Shops: museum of twenty small shops of yesteryear, faithfully reconstructed.

 Troglodytes and Coffin : Life in troglodyte since the Middle Ages...